-Low abundances of Golden Perch (Macquaria ambigua) were detected in all years, with a slight increase in density detected in 2021 (Figure 4).
-Golden Perch were only collected downstream of Wangaratta in 2017 and 2018 with all individuals collected being adults.
-From 2019-21 juvenile Golden Perch were captured upstream of Wangaratta, with a single juvenile also detected downstream of Wangaratta in 2020 and 2021.
+Low abundances of Golden Perch (Macquaria ambigua) were detected in all years, although abundances in 2023 were over double the next highest year (2021) (Figure 4).
+The increase in abundances was primarily adults from Wangaratta and downstream.
+All individuals captured in 2017 and 2018 were adults and were captured downstream of Wangaratta.
+Juvenile Golden Perch have predominantly been captured upstream of Wangaratta (2019-21 and 2023), with only three juveniles detected downstream of Wangaratta (a single individual in 2020, 2021 and 2023).
 These are the first small Golden Perch detected in the Ovens River and are likely to be the result of Golden Perch being stocked into the Ovens River (first stockings in 2017).
-Recruits of this species are difficult to catch using this sampling methodology of electrofishing and none have been detected in all six years of sampling (Figure 4; Figure 5).
-Adult Golden Perch were also collected upstream of Wangaratta in 2021 and 2022.
+Recruits of this species are difficult to catch using this sampling methodology of electrofishing and none have been detected during the seven years of sampling (Figure 4; Figure 5).
+Adult Golden Perch were only collected upstream of Wangaratta in 2021-23.
+The large flooding of 2022 may have led to fish immigrating into and dispersing up the system from the Murray River and Lake Mulwala.